 Thriller fiction involves a fast-paced storytelling of quick-witted heroes whose objectives include foiling the plans of big-time and heavily-armed villains.
 The protagonist is often a character that is used to all sorts of dangers and usually puts himself in very serious risks.
 In comparison to mystery fiction, thriller fiction usually does not involve solving a mystery, but centers on foiling and defeating the villain.
 Also, while a mystery fiction's climax is reached when the puzzles are solved, a thriller fiction's climax occurs when the protagonist succeeds in overpowering the villain.
 Although the genre is more commonly associated with films, the thriller genre also appears in writing through well-known authors like Stephen King, Tom Clancy, Robert Ludlum, and Dan Brown.

-fantasy fiction genre incorporate magic and supernatural elements to establish the plot, setting, and theme.
+Stories under the fantasy fiction genre incorporate magic and supernatural elements to establish the plot, setting, and theme.
 Since its early forms involve creatures such as dragons, goblins, fairies, magicians, and elves, the genre became rather more attractive to children.
 Hence, the juvenile fantasy fiction was born.
 Some examples such as The Wonderful Wizard of Oz and Peter Pan are now some of today's popular children's classics.
 However, fantasy fiction also gave birth to some of popular fantasy novels that appeal to both children and adults up until now, such as The Lord of the Rings, The Chronicles of Narnia, and Harry Potter.

 Romance fiction is another popular genre, which centralizes on romantic love, relationship, and connection usually between a man and a woman and typically has a happy and emotionally moving ending.
 According to famous Romance writer Nora Roberts, the genre celebrates falling in love, the human emotions, and the choices that lead us to make a commitment with someone.
 Romance stories are usually told through a woman's perspective since most readers of the genre are women.
 Some famous contemporary romance writers are Judith McNaught, Danielle Steele, and Jude Deveraux.